space-wizards/space-station-14/SECURITY.md

 # Reporting a security vulnerability
-You can report a security vulnerability through Discord or through email.

-If you want to send an email, you can contact us at <support@spacestation14.com>.
+If you discover a security vulnerability in vgstation14, please report it privately.
+If you want to send an email, you can contact us at <vg14-dev@proton.me>. **Do not open a public issue and do not publicly disclose the vulnerability** until the maintainers have addressed it.
-If you want to contact us through Discord, you can join [our server](https://discord.gg/MwDDf6t) and then **privately** message anyone with the `@Wizard` or `@SS14 Maintainer` role.

-In either case, **do not publicly disclose the vulnerability until we explicitly give you permission to do so**.
+Contact a vgstation14 maintainer privately — through the project's community channels, or by direct message to a repository maintainer on GitHub.